lammps/lammps/doc/src/pair_mliap.rst

 Each block consists of *ncoeff* coefficients, one per line.
 Note that this format is similar, but not identical to that used for the :doc:`pair_style snap <pair_snap>` coefficient file.
-Specifically, the line containing the element weight and radius is ommitted, since these are handled by the *descriptor*.
+Specifically, the line containing the element weight and radius is omitted, since these are handled by the *descriptor*.

 The *descriptor* keyword is followed by a descriptor style, and additional arguments.